-How Parent-Child Interaction Therapy Works
+How Parent Child Interaction Therapy Works

-It is advisable for children with:
+It is advisable for kids with:

 - Problem behaviors in school or daycare